english-blog/english-blog.github.io/_posts/2014-09-02-meat-eating-animal-lovers.md

 If you cannot, would you like to explore why?.

-May be, it's your love for animals disguised in the form of disgust/fear/pity?.
+Maybe, it's your love for animals disguised in the form of disgust/fear/pity?.

-May be, it's your body that tells you that you don't need to kill an animal for meat?.
+Maybe, it's your body that tells you that you don't need to kill an animal for meat?.

-May be, you are an angel born to spread love beyond your own species?.
+Maybe, you are an angel born to spread love beyond your own species?.

 I don't know.

-Everyone will have their own, unique realization - if you spend time to understand your instinct.
+Everyone will have their own, unique realization - if you spend the time to understand your instinct.

 Selectively ignoring a fact suppresses your instinct.
 Isn't it?.